THE SINKING OF HURAVALHI

 Champalars Holdings (PVT) Ltd.

-This UWR will become the largest and most spectacular
+This UWR has become the largest and most spectacular

 UWR yet built in the world.